enisdenjo/ts-issue-dynamic-import/README.md

 This variable outside the function's scope (1st approach with [brokenImportFn.ts](brokenImportFn.ts)) will cause problems when importing multiple modules in "parallel" (using `Promise.all` for example).

 **Please check the [index.js](index.js) for exact details and repro.**

+Also, I've set up a [CI](.github/workflows/ci.yml) to run - you can see [it failing in the Actions tab](https://github.com/enisdenjo/ts-issue-dynamic-import/actions).